HOW TO GENERATE SUSTAINED GROWTH WITH B2B MARKETING

 For companies who sell business-to-business—more commonly known as B2B— there are unique challenges.
 Often there are multiple decision makers to persuade and the complex nature of the product or service are often, highly considered purchasing decisions.
 B2B purchasing decisions are often said to be driven by procurement logic rather than emotions.
 But are they?
 We’ll address this contention later in the article.

-B2B markets often have a longer buying cycle, so you need to be in it for the long term by building trusted relationships with your B2B customers as the ultimate end goal.
+B2B markets like those in the construction industry often have a longer buying cycle, so you need to be in it for the long term by building trusted relationships with your B2B customers as the ultimate end goal.
 Who owns these relationships is a joint accountability between marketing and sales with your B2B marketing efforts and sales actions working as tightly interwoven functions, each playing a significant role in the buying journey.

 These are just some of the ways B2B marketing differs from business-to-consumer marketing (B2C marketing).
 However, even though motives for purchasing and the relationship with the buyer may differ, B2B marketing is still very much human-to-human marketing, which must remain at the core of your B2B marketing strategy if your goal is to generate sustained growth.